Skip to content

 Entry requirements

-• We accept a wide range of European and international qualifications in addition to A-levels, the International Baccalaureate and BTEC qualifications.
-Please visit our International page for full details.
+- We accept a wide range of European and international qualifications in addition to A-levels, the International Baccalaureate and BTEC qualifications.
+Please visit our International page

-• English Language: Overall Academic IELTS 6.5 with a minimum of 6.0 in Writing and Speaking; minimum 6.0 in Reading and Listening (or recognised equivalent).
-If you do not meet the academic English language requirements for your course, you may be eligible to enrol onto a pre-sessional English programme.
+- English Language: Overall Academic IELTS 6.5 with a minimum of 6.0 in Writing and Speaking; a minimum of 6.0 in Reading and Listening (or recognised equivalent).
+If you do not meet the academic English language requirements for your course, you may be eligible to enrol on a pre-sessional English programme.
 The length of the course will depend on your current level of English and the requirements for your degree programme.
 We offer a 5-week and an 11-week pre-sessional course.

-• For further advice and guidance, you can speak to a member of our Applicant Enquiries team on +44 (0)20 8223 3333, Monday to Friday from 9am to 5pm.
+- For further advice and guidance, you can speak to a member of our Applicant Engagement team on +44 (0)20 8223 3333, Monday to Friday from 9am to 5pm.
 Alternatively, you can visit our Information, Advice and Guidance centre.

 Fees and Funding